unkn0wn-root/terraster/README.md

     tls: # service tls configuration
       cert_file: "/path/to/api-cert.pem"
       key_file: "/path/to/api-key.pem"
-    health_check: # service health check configuration - will be used by each location
+    # service health check configuration - will be used by each location
+    # can be overwrite by location config
+    health_check:
       type: "http"
       path: "/"
       interval: "5s"